artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/custom-nodes/index.md

 # {{ NgDocPage.title }}

 > **Warning**
-> Be careful with CSS rules applied to node content; custom nodes are implemented with SVG's `foreignObject` element, and Safari has issues with some CSS rules inside `foreignObject`.
+> Be careful with CSS rules applied to node content.
+Custom nodes are implemented with SVG's `foreignObject` element, and Safari has issues with some CSS rules inside `foreignObject`.
 Therefore, please check this browser when applying complex styling.

-This is where things became a lot more interesting.
+This is where things become a lot more interesting.
 You can create custom nodes with HTML and CSS.

 ## Template nodes

-You can create nodes custom nodes with `ng-template`
+You can create custom nodes with `ng-template`

-Do the following steps to archieve this:
+Follow these steps to achieve this:

 1. Set `type` of node to `html-template`
 2. Provide `ng-template` with `nodeHtml` selector inside `vflow`